International Chemistry Olympiad (IChO): Parent & Student IP Math & Physics Guide

 TL;DR

-The International Chemistry Olympiad (IChO) is the world's premier high-school chemistry contest.
-Each of the participating nations sends four students and two mentors to sit a 5-hour laboratory practical and a 5-hour written theory paper on separate days.
-Medals are awarded to the top half of the field with cut-offs fixed by the jury after marking.
-For Singapore IP learners, qualifying begins with the Singapore National Chemistry Olympiad (SNCO); similar pipelines exist worldwide (e.g. USNCO in the USA).
-The advanced stoichiometry, kinetics and spectroscopy problems reinforce calculus, data-handling and graph-interpretation skills that also boost IP Mathematics and Physics grades.
+The International Chemistry Olympiad (IChO) gathers delegations (typically up to four students + two mentors per country) for a 5-hour laboratory practical and a 5-hour theory paper on separate days.
+Medal cut-offs are set by the jury after marking in line with IChO regulations.
+For IP learners, the advanced stoichiometry, kinetics and spectroscopy problems sharpen calculus, data-handling and graph skills useful across Math and Physics.

 Map every derivation back to the JC syllabus with our H2 Chemistry notes hub so Olympiad drills double as 9729 revision.

 Registration quick answer (Singapore): Students don’t enter IChO directly.
 Countries send national teams via their chemistry olympiad.
-See the IChO site for rules and hosts: http://icho-official.org/
+See the IChO Steering Committee site for rules and hosts: https://www.ichosc.org/

 1 What exactly is the IChO?